The education system plays a very important role in making the world a better place to live in the most civilized way.

 Co-education basically refers to providing education to both girls and boys together, without any discrimination( specifically gender discrimination).
 This is the actual meaning of coeducation explained in simple terms.

 Gender discrimination is an outrageous atrocity that was and is still prevalent in a few countries.
 Though this is a common debatable topic, its time we need to change our opinions on such factors.
 There are other few factors that help us get rid of these outdated thinking.

 In ancient times, Greece was the only country which allowed coeducation.
-But as time passed by, most of the countries in the world have adapted coeducation into their systems.
+But as time passed by, most of the countries in the world have adopted coeducation into their systems.

-The reasons why coeducation is important is because it awakes the spirit of equality and comradeship among all students without any discrimination.
+The reasons why coeducation is important is because it awakens the spirit of equality and comradeship among all students without any discrimination.